Chartered Institution of Railway Operators: Headquarters

-The headquarters of the CIRO is located in Stafford, West Midlands.
+The headquarters of CIRO is located in Stafford, West Midlands.

 CIRO Learning & Development

-The CIRO has its own section for learning and development, and provides a means of competence certification for personnel undertaking work in the railway operations sector.
-The CIRO promotes Learning & Development through Continuing Professional Development, the Mentoring Scheme and Academic Courses.
-The CIRO aims to provide a focus for raising standards through the use of Short Courses in a bespoke training portfolio and longer courses to educate Railway Operations Management to Certificate, Diploma and Degree level.
+CIRO has its own section for learning and development, and provides a means of competence certification for personnel undertaking work in the railway operations sector.
+CIRO offers learning & development through continuing professional development (CPD), a mentoring scheme and academic courses.
+CIRO aims to provide a focus for raising standards through the use of short courses in a bespoke training portfolio and longer courses to educate railway operations management to certificate, diploma, and bachelor of science level.